diffblue/gitlab/doc/subscriptions/index.md

 ##### Screenshot 2: License contents

+1. On the top bar, select **Menu > Projects** and find your project.
+1. On the left sidebar, select **Repository** and locate the project's `LICENSE` file.
-Navigate to the project's `LICENSE` file and take a screenshot of the contents of the file.
+1. Take a screenshot of the contents of the file.
 Make sure the screenshot includes the title of the license.

 ![License file](img/license-file.png)